C2DH/journal-of-digital-history-jupyter-stack/README.md

 The appropriate tag image can be found here: https://registry.hub.docker.com/r/rocker/binder/tags

-> RStudio can be started and used in the browser by adding ?urlpath=rstudio at the end of the url
+> RStudio can be started and used in the browser by lauching the following url http://localhost:8889/rstudio/

 ## Developing and building local images